 Learning about the human body is one of the most fascinating topics.
-But of course I share that as someone who has a profound love and passion for all things related to studying human health and wellbeing.
-I love all things biology, and feel that our body is one of the most important systems that we should learn about to live our life in the mot efficient, effective and enjoyable way.
+But of course, I share that as someone who has a profound love and passion for all things related to studying human health and wellbeing.
+The study of all biology areas has been my passion and interest for years, and I feel that our body is one of the most important systems that we should learn about to live life in an efficient, effective, and enjoyable way.

 What Happens to Old Cells in Our Body

-Question: We are taught we need to eat to get necessary nutrition and energy.
+Question: We are taught we need to eat to get the necessary nutrition and energy.
 I see the need to renew.
 But what happens to the old chunk of cells that get replaced with the new?
-Some cells like the skin cells get pushed out, but I guess most of them go into the bloodstream to be excreted in urine or stool.
-Our blood stream is both the feeding system of nutrition and the sewage.
+Some cells, like the skin cells, get pushed out, but I guess most of them go into the bloodstream to be excreted in urine or stool.
+Our bloodstream is both the feeding system of nutrition and the sewage.

 Our blood is indeed both the feeding system and the sewage system.
 Both helpful and harmful molecules and organisms travel via our blood.
 And similar to our home environment, our blood is either cleaner or dirtier, depending on our habits.